wp-plugins/scrapeazon/readme.txt

 * Your AWS Secret Key has not been set or is incorrect.
 * Your Amazon.com Associate ID has not been set or is incorrect.
 * You have not allowed enough time for your keys or IDs to propagate at Amazon.com.
-* There are no product reviews associated with the ASIN you used.
+* Versions 1.0.6 and earlier: There are no product reviews associated with the ASIN you used.

 If you know that reviews exist for the product you specified, ensure that the ASIN/ISBN-10 you provided in the shortcode is correct.
 Also, ensure that you are not viewing a previously cached version of your page that does not contain the shortcode.